Fliplet/fliplet-cli/docs/App-security.md

 Fliplet apps can have each of their screens and data sources secured so that they can only be accessed when certain conditions are met.
 Take the following example:

 > My app has 5 screens, one being a login screen with email validation based on a Fliplet data source.
-I want to secure the other 4 screens of the app so thay they can only be accessed by logged-in users.
+I want to secure the other 4 screens of the app so that they can only be accessed by logged-in users.

 Such security rule can be set up as follows: